1929 Palestine riots: Trials and convictions

 Some of the Arab convictions were overturned on appeal and all the remaining death sentences were commuted to terms of imprisonment by the High Commissioner except in the case of three Arabs.
 Atta Ahmed el Zeer, Mohammad Khaleel Jamjoum and Fuad Hassab el Hejazi were hanged on 17 June 1930.

 Collective fines were imposed on the Arabs of Hebron, Safed, and some villages.
 The fine on Hebron was 14,000 pounds.
 The fines collected, and an additional one hundred thousand pounds, were distributed to the victims, 90 percent of them Jews.

 Jewish communities attacked

 These Jewish communities were attacked during the riots:

 Aftermath

 A few dozen Jewish families returned to Hebron in 1931 to reestablish the community, but all but one of them were evacuated from Hebron at the outset of the 1936–39 Arab revolt in Palestine.
 The last family left in 1947.

 The Arabs in the region, led by the Palestine Arab Congress, imposed a boycott on Jewish-owned businesses after the riots.

+Jewish leaders accused the British of losing control and failing to protect them.
+Meanwhile, British officials blamed the Jews, arguing the unrest arose from Arab fears of the policy to establish a Jewish national home.